self-jw/oop-practice/bike-shop/README.md

 # Bike Shop

-Model a bike shop using object-oriented JavaScript.
+Model the inventory of a bike shop (bicycle types and parts) using object-oriented JavaScript.

 There are 4 stages, each which builds upon some core OOP concept: